kundajelab/chipseq_pipeline/README.md

 	-ctl_tagalign1 <string>  : Path for control tagAlign for replicate 1.
 	-ctl_tagalign2 <string>  : Path for control tagAlign for replicate 2 (if not exists leave this blank).

+	# if inputs are peaks
+	-peak1 <string>          : Path for peak for replicate 1.
+	-peak2 <string>          : Path for peak for replicate 2.
+	-pooled <string>         : Path for pooled peak.

 # bwa
 	-idx_bwa <string>        : Path for bwa index.
 	-param_bwa <string>      : Parameters for bwa align (default: "-q 5 -l 32 -k 2").